 - You do not need any oil.
 The marinate, for example, will provide enough moisture without needing oil.

-One helpful tip when building the grilled portobello mushroom is to lay the opening side up on the base bun.
+One helpful tip when building the grilled portobello mushroom is to lay the opening side on the base bun.
 Not only does this help keep the bun dry, but it creates a bowl to stuff your toppings inside a crevice.
-For basic illustration I used classic burger toppings:
+For basic illustration, I used classic burger toppings:

 But, let's consider the other possibilities to fit inside a grilled portobello mushroom cap!